hcanon42/radiojhin-jukebox/README.md

 ## Description

 RadioJhin is only used by the best Jhins in the silver league of League of Legends.\
-Every hour, it joins a voice channel called "radioJhin" if at least one person is connected on it and plays a randomly selected Jhin voice line.\
+Every hour, it joins a voice channel called "radiojhin" if at least one person is connected on it and plays a randomly selected Jhin voice line.\
 It also welcomes everyone who comes in this channel.

 ## Installation